rpritch/Sentinel/README.md

 This document describes how to connect and set up all of the hardware added to the system and all code required to train object detection models for the current iteration of the system as of June 2022.

+If you run into any issues with the code provided or setting up a new Sentinel system please feel free to reach out to me at rpritchard@ufl.edu for help.

+Current Sentinel Login:
+username: robert
+password: sentinel

 ## Hardware
 ### Required Components
 - Windows Laptop